sockstabby/farmboy/README.md

 my model is a little different

-they supervise DatabaseCleaner - a genserver with an execute method that calls a task. ( in same node )
+they supervise Router - a genserver with an execute method that calls a task. ( in same node )

 my case